thatonearchguy/ESP8266-Plant-Monitor/README.md

 - Soil Moisture
 I estimate that the ESP8266 should last over two months easily on three AA batteries with an MCP1700 regulator although I will need to do more extensive current testing.

+## Update 18/10/2020
+After a hiatus lasting months, I am ready to work on this project again.
+On my todo list:
+- Fix value storage in RTC memory
+- OTA firmware updates
+- Further optimisation

 Currently, the sketch is configured to use the BH1750 light sensor, capacitive soil moisture sensor which connects to the ADC and an Si7021 temp/humidity sensor due to it's good quality.
 Feel free to change the code to use different sensors, the configuration for the existing sensors are clearly commented, all you need to do is to import the library for your sensor and add the correct configuration.

 The sketch will then upload this sensor data over WiFi to an MQTT broker on your network.
 You can change the IP of this as well, although I highly recommend that you place the MQTT broker on a static connection, and check your router settings to ensure the IP you have set is not within the DHCP range of your router.
 Additionally, if you are using multiple ESP8266s I would highly advise using a separate IP address for each one, you can change this in the code as well as well as changing the serial number and MQTT ok addresses.